Polymer/old-docs-site/docs/polymer/binding-types.md

 ## Single template instances

-Using the `bind` attribute, you can create a single instance of a template based on an object provided.
+Using the `bind` attribute, you can create a single instance of a template bound to an object.

 {% raw %}
     <template bind="{{ person }}">